-Leonard Nimoy on the creation of the Vulcan Neck Pinch and selling the idea with William Shatner to director Leo Penn, Star Trek Memories, p.132-

 Writer Footnote: Richard Matheson [1926-present].
 Author and writer best known for some wonderful works including I Am Legend, Stir Of Echoes, What Dreams May Come and Bid Time Return.
 I Am Legend was adapted three times to film for The Last Man On Earth , the Charlton Heston classic The Omega Man , and the Will Smith-helmed, I Am Legend .
 What Dreams May Come was beautifully directed by Vincent Ward and starred Robin Williams, Cuba Gooding Jr. and Annabella Sciorra.
 Somewhere In Time [originally Bid Time Return] starred the late Christopher Reeve and Jane Seymour.
 The underrated Stir Of Echoes starred Kevin Bacon.
 All of Matheson's film adaptations have been artistically successful on the whole.
 His story Duel was also adapted by Stephen Spielberg, his first big film, starring Dennis Weaver.
 Matheson also penned 13 episodes of The Twilight Zone and The Martian Chronicles mini-series, which also starred Barry Morse [Space:1999].
 So Matheson's impressive resume adds one more unique moment in time, the scripting of Star Trek: The Original Series, Season One, Episode 5, The Enemy Within.

 Director footnote: Leo Penn [1921-1998].
+"That particular Star Trek [episode I did] with, frankly, all the bullshit that surrounds it, was personal.
+There was a personal tug-of-war that was---is---intriguing stuff" (Starlog Magazine #179, p.76).
 The father of Sean, Chris and Michael Penn.
 He also directed Lost In Space, Season One, Episode 4, There Were Giants In The Earth.
 A prolific television director and an actor originally blacklisted by the House Un-American Activities Committee.